murrant/timeseries-php/README.md

 ## Development

-In the root directory run `composer install` (for IDE completion).
+1. In the root directory run `composer install` (for IDE completion).

-Go to `packages/web` and run `composer install`
+2. Go to `packages/web` and run `composer install`
+3. Start docker tsdb containers `cd tests/docker` and `docker compose up -d`

-Then run `composer dev` to start development services.
+4. Then run `composer dev` to start development services.

 This will start a schedule job to collect network stats from your local ports so there is data to work with.